Tax in Alabama: a complete guide

 The state does not tax your income from Social Security checks, meaning your Social Security retirement benefit will be tax-free.
 It also does not tax income from pensions.

-Income from retirement accounts such as a 401(k) or IRA is subject to regular state income tax, ranging from 2 percent to 5 percent.
+Income from retirement accounts such as a 401(k) or IRA is subject to regular state income tax, ranging from 2% to 5%.

 Alabama is also widely considered one of the best states to retire on a fixed income.